|

 ConclusionPoor correlation between symptoms and atrial tachyarrhythmia.
 Symptoms were reported in only 46%of the cases where AF was confirmed by ECGs When analyzing all symptom-triggered ECGs,AF was diagnosed in only 37%.

 M.Patten et al. J Cardiovasc Electrophysiol.
-2006; 17:1216-1220
+2006; 17:1216-1220 The pattern of AF recurrence is unpredictable

 Detection of AF by ECG recording during follow-up